Morpho-lang/morpho/help/errors.md

 ## FnSpcNtFnd
 [tagfnspcntfnd]: # (fnspcntfnd)

-This error occurs when a function space cannot be found:
+This error occurs when a function space cannot be found for the requested label and grade:

-    FunctionSpace.find("nonexistent", 1) // Causes 'FnSpcNtFnd'
+    FiniteElementSpace("nonexistent", grade=1) // Causes 'FnSpcNtFnd'

 ## FnctlELNtFnd
 [tagfnctleltfnd]: # (fnctleltfnd)